The Promise (2005 film): Production

 The budget for The Promise was estimated to be about 282–340 million yuan (US$35–42 million), which surpassed the cost of Zhang Yimou's Hero (2002).
+Principal photography took around six months.

 Release

 The Promise was first released on 15 December 2005 in mainland China, Hong Kong, and Singapore.

 In North America, The Promise was originally scheduled to be released in December 2005 by The Weinstein Company (TWC) under the title Master of the Crimson Armor.
 TWC also removed approximately 25 minutes of footage from the original cut.
 However, TWC eventually cancelled the release and sold the film's distribution rights to Warner Independent Pictures (WIP).
 WIP retained the changes made by TWC, but reverted the film's title back to The Promise and released it on 5 May 2006 in 213 theatres.

 Reception

 Critical reception

 The Promise received mixed reactions when it was first released in Asian countries.
 In China, most of the responses were mainly negative even though it grossed about US$9 million in the first week.

 Despite the negative reception, The Promise was one of two Chinese films in 2006 to be nominated for Golden Globes Best Foreign Language Film at the 63rd Golden Globe Awards.